 Private information on the Law Enforcement Information Network (LEIN)

-A Macomb County Sheriff’s Sergeant was charged with violating the Michigan Law Enforcement Information Network (LEIN).
+The Macomb County Prosecutor’s Office charged a Sergeant with violating the Michigan Law Enforcement Information Network (LEIN).
 LEIN is a statewide computerized information network that contains the criminal history of anyone who has been charged or convicted of a crime.
 Illegal access to LEIN

-The Sheriff’s Sgt.
-David Willis was arraigned in the 41B District Court in Clinton Township, Macomb County.
-He was given a $10,000 personal bond (a “personal bond” means that Sgt.
+A 41B District Court judge arraigned Sheriff’s Sgt.
+David Willis in Macomb County.
+The judge gave him a $10,000 personal bond (a “personal bond” means that Sgt.
 Willis does not have to post money to be released).
 A violation of unauthorized or improper access to LEIN is a misdemeanor with a maximum possible sentence of 93 days in jail and a $500 fine.
-Any jail sentence would be served in the Macomb County Jail.
-It is unknown at this point why Sgt.
-Willis is alleged to have accessed the LEIN network, but he likely did it for profit or personal gain.
 A police officer could use LEIN to find personal information or criminal history for use against someone in a lawsuit.
-The Michigan State Police were asked to investigate the alleged violation.
+Someone who discovered the alleged violation asked the Michigan State Police to investigate.

 Still Employed as a Sheriff Despite Illegal Access to LEIN Charges

 The disturbing thing about this story is that Sgt.
 Despite the Illegal Access to LEIN charge, David Willis is still working on active duty at the Macomb County Sheriff’s Department.
-Although we would hope that the principle of “innocent until proven guilty” would be applied to Sgt.
-Willis and all other defendants, it is apparent that this constitutional principle is reserved only for Macomb County VIPs.
+Although we hope that the principle of “innocent until proven guilty” will be applied to Sgt.
+Willis, it is apparent that this constitutional principle is reserved only for Macomb County VIPs.
 Defendants in criminal cases are regularly presumed guilty by law enforcement, courts, judges, and prosecutors.
 The courts treat civilian defendants as second-class citizens.
 Prosecutors regularly assume that those merely charged with crimes are dangerous to the public or are deserving of excessive bond conditions.

 The State Police have accused the deputy sheriff of violating a law designed to protect the public.
 In this particular case, Sgt.
-Willis is still employed and acting as a Sheriff’s Deputy, and that the criminal justice system is treating one of its own with special rules.
-The deputy sheriff has been charged with violating a law designed to protect the public, yet it is apparent the prosecutor didn’t ask for a bond condition that the Sheriff should not have access to the LEIN network.
-Typically courts and prosecutors have no hesitation in ordering that a man charged with a first offense domestic violence misdemeanor, who has no criminal history, no history of violence, and a good reputation, be removed from his home and have his access to his children limited.
-This scenario occurs to domestic violence defendants in district and circuit courts in Oakland County, Macomb County, Wayne County, and Washtenaw Counties daily.
+Willis is still employed and acting as a Sheriff’s Deputy, and the criminal justice system is treating one of its own with special rules.
+The prosecutor charged the deputy sheriff with violating a law designed to protect.
+Yet, it is apparent the prosecutor didn’t ask for a bond condition that the Sheriff should not have access to the LEIN network.

 Aggressive Defense for Misdemeanor and Felony Charges